aws-samples/streaming-analytics-workshop/workshop/content/beam-on-kda/beam-on-kda/runtime-parameters.en.md

 {{< / highlight >}}

-You'll notice the `KinesisAnalyticsRuntime` class above; in order to access this class in your code, be sure to add the following dependency in your pom.xml:
+You'll notice the `KinesisAnalyticsRuntime` class above; in order to access this class in your code, be sure to add the following dependency in your `pom.xml`:

 {{< highlight xml >}}
 <dependency>